alban-gerome/javascript/README.md

 ```
 Remember that the JSON above is for you to figure out.
 You can find the CSS selectors of an element by right-clicking on it, inspect the element, right click on it and on the DevTools element tab, right-click on the element there and copy the selector.
 But if the selector is too long, or does not return a unique element create a "+" key.

 Also, I noticed last night a new "Recorder" tab in DevTools.
 It lets you record a journey, generates a script for you that will let you replay that journey.
 I quickly ran into issues where a form element was not present quickly enough on the time, a timeout occurred and the replay stopped.
 My script above tries 10 times every 200 milliseconds, i.e. a max wait time of 2 seconds.
-In the code below, feel free to tweak m (max tries) and the interval:
+In the code below, feel free to tweak **m** (max tries - set to 10 below) and the **interval** (set to 200 below):

 ```js:
 const j = (k, l) => {